TheCheapestPixels/panda3d-boterham/README.md

 Set the modifiers ratio to be the furthest LOD.
 Note: at the moment subdivision surface modifiers are applied AFTER LOD processing, so apply them manually for now.

+### Decending CollisionPolygons.
+Adding the property `geom_to_collision_polygon` will recursively copy all children's GeomNodes as CollisionPolygons.
+Tip: Use `$flatten_strong` to combine shapes.

 ## Dream features:
-* merged collision shapes
-* displacement modifiers as ShaderTerrainMesh
+* displacement modifiers as ShaderTerrainMesh (partially implemented)
-* better handle linked instances
+* better handle linked instances (for Actors)
-* better handle textures
 * bake procedural textures as pbr material
 * handle modifiers with regards to shapekeys
 * convert object animation to armature animation